acyanbird/CMEEBootCampCW/week5/README.md

 ### `SQLinR.R`
 This script demonstrates how to create and manipulate SQLite databases in R using the sqldf package.
 I change the code a bit so when the table exist delete it at first.

+### `plotLin.R`
+It uses ggplot to draw data fit linear regression and save it to MyLinReg.pdf.